SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders

-\textbf{Qualitatively Results.} Figure~\ref{fig:qual_results} shows qualitative examples of \textsc{SAEmnesia} applied to a representative subset of object–style combinations.
-Thanks to the one–to–one mapping between concepts and latent units, steering the sparse autoencoder selectively removes the targeted concept: the removed concepts vanish in the diagonal images, while remaining visible in the off–diagonal ones.
-For highly entangled concepts such as \emph{Human}, some residual shapes or textures may still appear after removal, reflecting the greater difficulty of isolating and suppressing such features.
+\textbf{Concepts removal.} \cref{fig:teaser,fig:qual_results} show qualitative examples of SAEmnesia applied to a representative subset of object–style combinations.
+In this setting, we use concept multipliers of $\gamma_c = -1$ and restrict the application of SAEmnesia to the final 25 denoising steps to reduce artifacts.
+Thanks to the one–to–one mapping between concepts and latent units, steering the sparse autoencoder selectively removes the targeted concept: the removed concepts vanish in the diagonal images, while the corresponding style is preserved.
+When unlearning unrelated content, the objects in the prompts remain present in the non-diagonal ones.
 Additional qualitative examples covering a wider range of objects and styles are provided in Appendix~\ref{sec:additional_ua_vis}.